Welcome to the IB Program at Edmonds-Woodway

 - Links to general policies of EWHS (see IBO)

 - Links to official IBO sites (see Links page)

 > OVERVIEW OF THE EWHS IB PROGRAM

-Edmonds-Woodway High School is one of 35 Diploma Program High schools in the Pacific Northwest.
-Since IBO authorization in 1996, the IB Program has grown to represent 30% of the student body.
-Students in grades 9-10 take a prescribed honors curriculum to prepare for success in the official IBO diploma 11-12 courses.
-Currently, about 300 students are enrolled in the 9-10 honors program and almost 200 students in grades 11-12 are currently working towards the full-IB diploma.
+Edmonds-Woodway High School is one of over 35 Diploma Program High schools in the Pacific Northwest.
+Since IBO authorization in 1996, the IB Program has grown to represent over 30% of the student body at EWHS.
+Students in grades 9-10 take a prescribed honors curriculum to prepare for success in IB courses, taken during the 11th and 12th grades.
+Currently, about 300 students are enrolled in the 9-10 honors program and 180 students in grades 11-12 are currently working towards the full-IB diploma.
 The remaining students have chosen to study for individual IB subject certificates.

 The IB Diploma Program is designed as an academically challenging and balanced program of education that prepares students for success at university and life beyond.
-The IBO program provides a package of education that balances subject breadth and depth while enouraging international-mindedness, starting with a foundation in their own language and culture.
+The IBO program provides a package of education that balances subject breadth and depth while encouraging international-mindedness, starting with a foundation in a student's own language and culture.
 The IBO program has gained a reputation for its rigorous external assessment with published global standards, making this a qualification welcomed by universities worldwide.

 IB Courses Offered at EWHS

 - English A1: IB Literature // IB Language & Literature